ddev/ddev/docs/content/users/usage/commands.md

 * `--show-config-location`: Output the location of the `config.yaml` file if it exists, or error that it doesn’t exist.
 * `--timezone`: Specify timezone for containers and PHP, like `Europe/London` or `America/Denver` or `GMT` or `UTC`.
 * `--update`: Automatically detect and update settings by inspecting the code.
-* `--upload-dirs`: Sets the project’s upload directories, the destination directories of the import-files command.
+* `--upload-dirs`: Sets the project’s upload directories, the destination directories of the import-files command, or `--upload-dirs=""` to remove previously configured values.
 * `--use-dns-when-possible`: Use DNS for hostname resolution instead of `/etc/hosts` when possible. (default `true`)
-* `--web-environment`: Set the environment variables in the web container: `--web-environment="TYPO3_CONTEXT=Development,SOMEENV=someval"`
+* `--web-environment`: Set the environment variables in the web container: `--web-environment="TYPO3_CONTEXT=Development,SOMEENV=someval"` or `--web-environment=""` to remove previously configured values.
 * `--web-environment-add`: Append environment variables to the web container: `--web-environment="TYPO3_CONTEXT=Development,SOMEENV=someval"`
 * `--web-image`: Sets the web container image.
 * `--web-image-default`: Sets the default web container image for this DDEV version.
 * `--web-working-dir`: Overrides the default working directory for the web service.
 * `--web-working-dir-default`: Unsets a web service working directory override.
-* `--webimage-extra-packages`: A comma-delimited list of Debian packages that should be added to web container when the project is started.
+* `--webimage-extra-packages`: A comma-delimited list of Debian packages that should be added to web container when the project is started or `--webimage-extra-packages=""` to remove any previously configured packages.
 * `--webserver-type`: Sets the project’s desired web server type: `nginx-fpm`, `nginx-gunicorn`, or `apache-fpm`.
 * `--working-dir-defaults`: Unsets all service working directory overrides.
 * `--xdebug-enabled`: Whether or not Xdebug is enabled in the web container.